b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

-Since we calculate a dot product, then as an alternative (to live up to its name) we could also use the [dot operator](https://b-lukaszuk.github.io/RJ_BS_eng/julia_language_repetition.html#sec:julia_language_dot_functions) syntax in our `getDotProduct` function.
+Since we calculate a dot product, then as an alternative (to live up to its name) we could also use the [dot operator](https://b-lukaszuk.github.io/RJ_BS_eng/julia_language_repetition.html#sec:julia_language_dot_functions) syntax in our `getDotProduct` function like so:

 ```jl
 s = """